ietf-wg-asdf/SDF/sdf.md

 An odmThing is a set of declarations and qualities that may be part of a more complex model.
 For example, the object declarations that make up the definition of a single socket of an outlet strip could be encapsulated in an odmThing, and the socket-thing itself could be used in a declaration in the odmThing definition for the outlet strip.

-odmThing definitions carry semantic meaning, such as a defined refrigerator compartment and a defined freezer compartment, making up a combination referigerator-freezer product.
+odmThing definitions carry semantic meaning, such as a defined refrigerator compartment and a defined freezer compartment, making up a combination refrigerator-freezer product.

 An odmThing may be composed of odmObjects and other odmThings.

 The qualities of odmThing are shown in {{odmthingqual}}.